Men’s Health and Wellness

-In celebration of Dads and Father’s Day, we need to recognize that there is a difference between men and women when it comes to health.
+In celebration of Dads and Father’s Day, we need to recognize that there is a difference between men and women when it comes to health and wellness.

-Not only do various illness and diseases look and act differently in men and women, how men and women view prevention differs as well.
+Not only do various illness and diseases look and act differently in men and women, how men and women view prevention and wellness differs as well.

 Men’s Health Week